sider/sider-docs/docs/enterprise/config.md

 - `GITHUB_API_ENDPOINT` - (Required) The URL which points to the GitHub Enterprise API endpoint.
 Basically, the suffix of this URL must be `/api/v3`.
 See [Endpoint URLs](https://developer.github.com/enterprise/v3/enterprise-admin/) to learn more about the GitHub Enterprise endpoints. e.g., `https://github.example.com/api/v3`.

 - `GITHUB_APP_ID` - (Required) The application ID of the GitHub App.
 This will be given after setting up your GitHub App.
-See [GitHub Enterprise Server Guide](./github.md) for registering a GitHub App.
+See [GitHub Enterprise Server](./github.md) for registering a GitHub App.

 - `GITHUB_APP_NAME` - (Required) The application name of the GitHub App.
 You can find the name in the **Public link** of the GitHub App.
 For example, when the **Public link** is `https://github.example.com/apps/sider-enterprise`, this parameter should be `sider-enterprise`.